 The slender, well-dressed older woman who stopped by our table on her way out and said, "All the names on the Wall seemed familiar," was right, too.
 All the names were familiar.
 They all belong to us.

+A Soldier's Soldier

+C.B.
+Anderson

-A Soldier's Soldier C.B.
-Anderson Her bristly edges were the end-result of deeper bruises, which lay hidden well below the surface of her skin.
+Her bristly edges were the end-result of deeper bruises, which lay hidden well below the surface of her skin.
 No fault of hers, that inner traumas did not swell and raise themselves like medals on the scarred, dismembered veterans who had served a hitch in Baghdad.
-Typically she made it hard for men to like her - they just saw the bitch, and nothing else - but little did they know of the belittlement she'd suffered through while young: at first, because she didn't grow at all for thirteen years; but then she grew so quickly that her large ungainly feet became the butt of constant ridicule... until the rest of her caught up.
-Complete in all her parts, she took her peers to school an infantryman's eyes and you can tell how much war he has and taught them what it meant to toe the line she'd drawn across the sand.
+Typically she made it hard for men to like her -- they just saw the bitch, and nothing else -- but little did they know of the belittlement she'd suffered through while young: at first, because she didn't grow at all for thirteen years; but then she grew so quickly that her large ungainly feet became the butt of constant ridicule... until the rest of her caught up.
+Complete in all her parts, she took her peers to school and taught them what it meant to toe the line can tell how much war he has seen.
+(William Henry)

+she'd drawn across the sand.
 The Spartan gift accorded them made sure they'd never whine, no matter how much pain.
 Her hand was swift to render punishment, which served her well when she commanded her own regiment years after: Soldiers whom she put through hell would learn to see her praise as heaven-sent.

-Out of the Kitchen - Haibun Carl Palmer Responding to my desire to learn how to throw a wicked curve ball Mom says without hesitation, "You'll just have to wait until the baby bottles finish boiling.
+Out of the Kitchen - Haibun Carl Palmer

+Expressing my desire to learn how to throw a wicked curve ball Mom says without hesitation, "You'll just have to wait until the baby bottles finish boiling.
 If you're in such a big hurry you can help by taking them from the kettle."
-She hands me the tongs.
-"Put them on the counter to dry while I get Dori from her rocker and dressed to go outside."
+She hands me the tongs, "Put them on the counter to dry while I get Dori from her rocker and dressed to go outside."

 The little league coach, Mr. Temple, praises my winning performance, says I'm his new star pitcher.
 "What a great curve ball, Ace.
-I bet your dad is really proud." game ball placed atop folded American flag seen.
-(William Henry) া You don't lead by hitting people
+I bet your dad is really proud."

+game ball placed atop folded American flag